Azure-Samples/active-directory-dotnetcore-daemon-v2/AppCreationScripts-withCert/AppCreationScripts.md

 1. Open PowerShell (On Windows, press  `Windows-R` and type `PowerShell` in the search window)
 2. Navigate to the root directory of the project.
 3. Until you change it, the default Execution Policy for scripts is usually `Restricted`.
-In order to run the PowerShell script you need to set the Execution Policy to `Unrestricted`.
+In order to run the PowerShell script you need to set the Execution Policy to `RemoteSigned`.
 You can set this just for the current PowerShell process by running the command:
     ```PowerShell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
     ```